debboutr/hundredth_monkey/src/pages/page-25.md

 ---
 previous: '/page-24'
-next: 'page-26'
+next: '/page-26'
-monkey_msg: ' YOUR FAMILY
+monkey_msg: ' YOUR FAMILY'
-'
 ---

 ## <span style="font-size:47px;">Y</span>ou have notices a distant, rumbling background sound.
 But what does it mean?
 You can see a mist in the air ahead of you.
 There's nothing alarming that seems to call for your immediate attention.